tester4school/litecoin-for-university/README.md

 -----

-Please send me your stable part of code to 25.09.2025 16:00 max please, we will get test version soon in few days.
+Please send me your stable part of code to 25.09.2025 16:00 max please, we will get test 4version soon in few days.
 Reminder ;)
 Ok I've got all, compiling and I will send you all email with link.
 Please let me know if you need test version.